Semrush helps you:

 And I realized the answer was: a thorough list of the best SEO tools on the market.

-So I created a post optimized for that user intent: SEO Tools: The Complete List.
+So I created a post optimized for that user intent: 41 Best SEO Tools (Free & Paid).

 Google SERP – SEO tools